 Tests may be done on your stools or the food you have eaten to find out what type of germ is causing your symptoms.
 However, tests may not always find the cause of the diarrhea.

-In more serious cases, your health care provider may order a sigmoidoscopy.
-A thin, hollow tube with a light on the end is placed in the anus to look for the source of bleeding or infection.
+In more serious cases, your provider may order a sigmoidoscopy.
+This test uses a thin, hollow tube with a light on the end that is laced in the anus to look for the source of bleeding or infection.

-Getting enough fluids and learning what to eat will help keep you or your child comfortable.
+Getting enough fluids and learning what to eat will help keep you comfortable.
 You may need to:

 You can drink oral rehydration mixtures to replace fluids and minerals lost through vomiting and diarrhea.